About Domestic Violence

 Control who you see or what you do?

 Force you to touch or be touched when you don’t want to?

 Grab, shove, slap, or hit you?

-Always do what he/she wants instead of what you want?
+Always do what they want instead of what you want?

-Feel like you “walk on eggshells” to avoid anger?
+Feel like you “walk on eggshells” to avoid angering them?

 Feel scared to spend money?